With the holidays over and those playrooms bursting with new toys, it’s about time to start sending thank you notes.

 Use painters tape to spell out a word – such as “Thanks” and then have your child paint freely.

-When the paint is still a little tacky, remove the tape.
+When the paint is still a little tacky, remove the tape from the card.

 Definitely use painters tape for best results.
 I lazily used electrical tape this time and it peeled terribly.